Whorlton Old Church

 The chancel was rebuilt in the 13th century and the nave was extended westward by one bay.
 From the exterior of the church, you can clearly see where the chancel roof was raised and the east window widened.

 The church had a chantry chapel against the north wall, but this was pulled down when the church was restored in the Victorian period.
 Chantries were private chapels, usually with a priest charged with saying regular prayers for the souls of the donor and their family.

 The tower was added in the 15th century and served double duty as the entrance porch.
 In the tower hangs a single bell, cast in the early 16th century.
 You can see fragments of medieval grave slabs built into the nave walls.

-Unfortunately the church was in such poor repair by the 19th century that a new church had to built in Swainby village, using stone from Whorlton Castle.
+Unfortunately, the church was in such poor repair by the 19th century that a new church had to be built in Swainby village, using stone from Whorlton Castle.
 The last service was held here in 1875.
 The nave was finally dismantled a century later in 1975, leaving the original Norman arches standing.
 The chancel, however, is intact.

 Sadly the church is normally kept locked but it is well worth exploring the roofless medieval nave with its Norman arcades and fragments of early medieval carving built into the walls.
 There is a shuttered window in the chancel door allowing you to look into the chancel interior.